“So teach us to number our days, That we may present to You a heart of wisdom.” Psalm 90:12 (NASV)

 “Remember the former things, because He makes known the end from the beginning,” – Isaiah 46:10

 These would be great questions to discuss with friends or family during the holidays.
-Better yet, if you are in a home group, leading a Bible Study, or interacting with people in your webs of relationships ask a couple of these penetrating questions.
+If you are in a home group, leading a Bible Study, or interacting with people in your webs of relationships, ask a couple of these penetrating questions.
 I believe you will be pleasantly surprised at people’s response and openness!

 - Did you pursue God-ordained passions?